 Income from winnings received from Belarusian gambling organisers is taxed at the rate of 4%.

 Income calculated based on the amount of excess of expenditures over declared income is taxed at the rate of 16%.

 Individual entrepreneurs applying the general taxation regime are taxed at a rate of 16%.

 Incomes of individual entrepreneurs operating in the territory of rural areas and small urban settlements are subject to PIT at the rate of 6%.

-Income received by an individual from renting out premises to other individuals is taxed at flat rates if such income does not exceed 7,003 Belarusian roubles (BYN) during a tax year.
+Income received by an individual from renting out premises to other individuals is taxed at flat rates.